Gladys Maritza Ruiz de Vielman

-Gladys Maritza Ruiz de Vielman (also known as Gladys Maritzha Ruiz Sanchez de Vielman) (born August 30, 1945) served as the Minister of Foreign Affairs of Guatemala.
-She worked as a lawyer and law school lecturer and represented Guatemala as the Ambassador to the United States She also served as the Ambassador of Guatemala to the Netherlands.
+Gladys Maritza Ruiz de Vielman (born August 30, 1945) is a Guatemalan attorney, diplomat and politician who served as Guatemala's Minister of Foreign Affairs from 27 January 1994 to 17 July 1995 under the government of Ramiro de León Carpio.
+She worked as a lawyer and law school lecturer and represented Guatemala as the Ambassador to the United States and also served as the Ambassador of Guatemala to the Netherlands.

 Education

-Ruiz de Vielman received her law degree from the Universidad Rafael Landivar in 1973 where she specialized in international, commercial and family law.
+Ruiz de Vielman received her law degree from the Rafael Landivar University in 1973 where she specialized in international, commercial and family law.
 She studied abroad in the United States, Brazil and France.
 Her first language is Spanish and she also speaks English, Portuguese, and French.

 Career

 Law

 After graduating from law school, Ruiz de Vielman started her own law firm.
 Her firm's most frequent clients were the Guatemalan government as well as the Guatemalan private sector.
 She has worked as a lawyer on behalf of a number of other Latin American countries in hearings before the World Trade Organization over trade disputes.